jaredly/PudgePacket.github.io/_posts/2014-07-28-first-taste-of-rust.markdown

 }
 {% endhighlight %}

 The behaviour is very straight forward, match `first_character` on the pattern (Left side) and if the match succeeds evaluate the expression (Right side).
-Currently it looks like a regular switch statement but I'll get to that soon.
-Matching on `_` is the catch-all, usually referred to as the default.
-Unlike C++ the match must cover all possible patterns of the type it's matching on.
-This is because match is an <i>expression</i> not a <i>statement</i> and must be able to return something.
+Pattern matching in Rust must be exhaustive.
+This can be achieved by creating patterns to satisfy every possibility.
+This process is made easier with a wildcard like `_` to catch all value, similar to default in other langauges.

 Being an expression means we can do things like this